felipemedlev/Flash-Vocab-Trainer/README.md

 ---

-**Built with ❤️ for the global learning community** *Showcasing modern full-stack development skills for Tel Aviv's innovative tech scene*
+**Built with ❤️ for serious language learners everywhere**

+*VocabBuilder represents the evolution from simple flashcard tools to comprehensive vocabulary management platforms - empowering users to truly build their vocabulary their way.*